mattermost/mattermost-handbook/operations/research-and-development/organization/mobile.md

 # Mobile

-The Mobile team is responsible for the mobile architecture and performance while supporting other teams that in their mobile development.
+The Mobile team is responsible for the mobile architecture and performance while supporting other teams in their mobile development.

 ## Areas of Ownership

 - Mobile app performance
 - Mobile architecture
 - Low-level shared libraries for mobile